 In (2) through (5) Anselm makes a crucial mistake by trying to assert a proof by contradiction (reductio at absurdum); however, contradictions could exist in the mind despite not being objectively real.
 We know from the law of non-contradiction (LNC) that contradictions do not exist in an objective sense.
-Yet we know from linguistic statements, especially in view of dialetheism, that contradictions can exist in a subjective mind.
+Yet, we know from linguistic statements, especially in view of dialetheism, that contradictions can exist in a subjective sense.
 Because unlike objective reality the human mind is filled with contradictory statements and ideas.
-Def.: To be logically committed to the assertion of some statement, S, and its denial, not-S, at the same time (Mayes n.d.).
-Take the following operation ¬(p ∧ ¬p), which is a contradiction.
-So by definition a contradiction can exist as a statement or an idea, we are just unable to account for its meaning outside of its assertion.
-While proof by contradictions are valid proofs to utilize this wouldn’t be the case for Anselm’s argument.
+Def: To be logically committed to the assertion of some statement, S, and its denial, not-S, at the same time (Mayes n.d.).
+Take the following operation ¬(p ∧ ¬p), which describes a contradiction.
+By definition a contradiction can exist (a priori).
+We are just unable to account for its meaning synthetically.
+While proof by contradictions are valid to utilize in some arguments this wouldn’t be the case for Anselm’s argument.

 In (6) & (7) Anselm commits a fallacy of equivocation by treating existence as a predicate or feature of a thing.
 This reasoning was famously confuted by the 18th century philosopher Immanuel Kant in one of his most popular works the Critique of Pure Reason.
-Kant argues that existence is not a true predicate or being is not a true predicate.
-To gain a better understanding, lets refer to Kant’s use of the term true predicates (logical and real predicates).
-Logical predicates, could be argued as different modes of existence whether real or imaginary.
-Let us suppose that when reading an epic fairy tail by Alexander Pushkin, we would imagine the characters that exist as an idea in our mind.
-And we could also reference Alexander Pushkin (novelist/playwright) who existed at one point in time during the Romantic era.
-These subjects have no real predicates, Alexander Pushkin no longer exists and his fantasy novels have no basis in reality.
+Kant argues that existence is not a true predicate or that being is not a real predicate.
+To gain a better understanding lets refer to Kant’s use of the term true predicates, (logical and real predicates).
+Logical predicates could be argued as different modes of existence whether real or imaginary.
+Let us suppose that when reading an epic fairy tail by Alexander Pushkin (1799 – 1837), we imagine his characters existing as an idea in our mind.
+And, we could also reference Alexander Pushkin (novelist/playwright) who existed at one point in time in Russia during the Romantic era.
+Both of these subjects though have no real predicates.
+Alexander Pushkin no longer exists and his fantasy novels have no basis in reality.
 In such cases existence could be considered a logical predicate or an intrinsic property.
-But if we grant St. Anselm’s predicate it would be at best a logical predicate or intrinsic property but no more real than Pushkin’s fairy tale novels.
-In linguistics how a subject-predicate works is simple, the subject tells us what (whom) and the predicate tells us something about the subject (Peck, n.d.).
-If we look at this logically, the existence of P tells us nothing about the modality of P and whether P exists as a necessity, possibility, belief, or knowledge.
+But if we grant St. Anselm’s predicate it would be at best a logical predicate but no more real than Pushkin’s fairy tale novels.
+In linguistics how a subject-predicate works is simple: the subject tells us what (whom) and the predicate tells us something about the subject (Peck, n.d.).
+Logically this puts Anselm’s argument in a difficult spot.
+Because the existence of P tells us nothing about the ontology of P and whether P exists as a necessity, possibility, belief, or knowledge.
 For example: it may be true to refer to ‘Alexander Pushkin‘ as a noun but in what state or capacity would I mean?
-Without having anything to relate that feature to it just remains an unmodified predicate: with the predicate remaining undetermined.
+Without having anything to relate that feature to it just remains an unmodified predicate — a future predicate which remains undetermined.

 Another of Kant’s objections was to pose the question, “why is existence better than non existence or why is being better than non-being?”
 If I had an 8oz cup of coffee and not an 8oz cup of coffee the existence or nonexistence of the coffee doesn’t change the predicate.
 The existence or none existence of something are mutually exclusive events and do not effect each-other.
 Kant also objects to (1) by stating what is defined as necessary of a thing does not guarantee its existence.
 If it is necessary for a triangle to have 3 sides that does not mean a triangle exists.
 Minds do not create things nor bring things into existence by conceiving them.